G L

 photos courtesy: Nick Coviello

 The ware shown was produced for and supplied to the British Government; it was ultimately property of the Crown/Government, hence the GR-VI cypher.
 Ashworth Bros (and others) were given government contracts throughout the late 1930s and into the 1940s (WWII) and produced canteen ware - most likely for the armed services.
-The ‘W’ within the diamond most likely relates to the products being commissioned and produced for the Office of Works (until 1939) and the Minister of Works (post 1940).
-This mark is there to distinguish the piece from being normal ‘utilitarian’ ware for public sale or belonging to anyone organisation. information courtesy: The Potteries museum & Art Gallery |
+The ‘W’ within the diamond relates to products products commissioned and produced for the Office of Works (until 1939) and the Minister of Works (post 1940).
+Such pottery would be used in government canteens.
+This mark is there to distinguish the piece from being normal ‘utilitarian’ ware for public sale or belonging to any one organisation.

 section of an engraved copper